lfrestrepog/if-docs/website/docs/03-Terminology.md

 ### Model

 **aka:** *model*
-Is a model that given some  inputs returns some outputs.
+Is a model that given some Inputs returns some outputs.
 For example, if you input some CPU utilization, it might be a model that translate that into an estimate of energy consumed.

 ### Model Plugin